gitlabhq/gitlabhq/doc/development/what_requires_downtime.md

 `random_value` is set to `42` by default.
 This requires updating all rows and indexes in a table.
 This in turn acquires enough locks on the table for it to effectively block any other queries.

-As of MySQL 5.6 adding a column to a table is still quite an expensive operation, even when using `ALGORITHM=INPLACE` and `LOCK=NONE`.
-This means downtime _may_ be required when modifying large tables as otherwise the operation could potentially take hours to complete.

 Adding a column with a default value _can_ be done without requiring downtime when using the migration helper method